Alfentanil

 Alfentanil, sold under the brand name Alfenta among others, is a potent, short-acting synthetic opioid analgesic drug used for anesthesia in surgery.
 It is an analogue of fentanyl with around one-fourth to one-tenth the potency, one-third the duration of action, and an onset of action four times faster than that of fentanyl.
 Alfentanil has a pKa of approximately 6.5, which leads to a very high proportion of the drug being uncharged at physiologic pH, a characteristic responsible for its rapid-onset.
 It is an agonist of the μ-opioid receptor.

 While alfentanil tends to cause fewer cardiovascular complications than other similar drugs such as fentanyl and remifentanil, it tends to give stronger respiratory depression and so requires careful monitoring of breathing and vital signs.
 Almost exclusively used by anesthesia providers during portions of a case where quick, fast-acting (though not long-lasting) pain control is needed (as, for example, during nerve blocks), alfentanil is administered by the parenteral (injected) route for fast-onset and precise control of dosage.

 Discovered at Janssen Pharmaceutica in 1976, alfentanil is classified as a Schedule II drug in the United States.

 History

 The first application of the bolus, elimination, transfer infusion scheme used alfentanil and etomidate in 1983.

+Pharmacology

+Alfentanil has moderate binding affinity for the μ-opioid receptor in humans at 7.391 nM (Morphine 1.168).